 IT risk could occur as a result of inadequate information technology and processing, or from an inadequate IT strategy and policy or inadequate use of the Company's information technology.
 Policies have been implemented regarding back-up procedures, software maintenance, hardware maintenance, use of the internet, access rights and anti-virus procedures.
-Materialization of this risk has been minimized to the lowest possible level.
+The Company considers that, in consideration of the measures being taken, materialization of this risk has been minimized to the lowest possible level.